D3DEnergetic/FIDASIM/docs/user-guide/01_getting_started/02_preprocess.md

 If you wish to plot lineouts on your figures, simply indicate the value and dimension you want to cut through.
 For example, if you are interested in seeing what the plasma lineout looks like at R = 170 cm along the z axis, execute the following command
 ```
-plot_inputs /p/fida/lstagner/TEST/ test -p -rz 170
+plot_inputs /p/fida/lstagner/TEST/ test_1a -p -rz 170
 ```

-There are many more possible lineouts that can be viewed, so run `plot_inputs -h` to see what else is available.
+There are many more possible lineouts that can be viewed, so run `plot_inputs -h` to look at the help documentation.